UKLLC/Guidebook/ukllc_book/docs/linked_health_data/nhs_england/coding/codelists.md

 # Codelists and NHS England data
->Last modified: 19 Mar 2026
+>Last modified: 26 Jun 2026
 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>When requesting access to certain NHS England datasets, researchers must submit a codelist to ensure data minimisation.</strong></div>
 <br>

-Data minimisation in this context is referred to as **‘subsetting’**, where only health records that relate directly to the research question are made available to researchers.
+Data minimisation in this context is referred to as **'subsetting'**, where only health records that relate directly to the research question are made available to researchers.
 Subsetting entails matching a list of clinical codes (a 'codelist') with linked health datasets.

-The researcher is only given access to records that appear in both the codelist and the linked health dataset(s).
-This reduces disclosure risk and ensures the project's scope remains as approved by UK LLC's application process.
+<aside class="admonition note"><p class="admonition-title">Researchers are given access only to records that appear in both the codelist and the linked health dataset(s)</p>This reduces disclosure risk and ensures the project's scope remains as approved by UK LLC's application process.</aside>

 ## Which NHS England datasets require a codelist?
 **Six NHS England datasets** in the UK LLC TRE require a clinical code list: